jamonserrano/plumber-box/README.md

 ## Usage

 1\.
-Set up the grid height for Plumber:
+Set up the grid height for Plumber if you haven't done it before:

 ```scss
 @include plumber-set-defaults($grid-height: 1rem);